ismail-fathi/vuejs-project-scaffold/README.md

 TypeScript cannot handle type information for `.vue` imports by default, so we replace the `tsc` CLI with `vue-tsc` for type checking.
 In editors, we need [Volar](https://marketplace.visualstudio.com/items?itemName=Vue.volar) to make the TypeScript language service aware of `.vue` types.

-## Customize configuration
+## Project Setup

 Once you clone the projec, change:

-- The project name as you want
+- The project folder
 - The package name in `package.json`
 - The project title in `index.html`
 - Change the Git remote origin using: git remote set-url origin https://github.com/ismail-fathi/{repo-name}.git